hofmannedv/debian-package/packaging.md

 $ gpg --import ~/.gnupg/YOUR_NAME.gpg
 ```

 During creation make sure that the given name _YOUR NAME_ is correct.
+It
+is common to use a combination of first name and last name.
+This name
-This name will have to be exactly the same in the package, then.
+will have to be exactly the same in the package, then, when creating the
+`control` file of the Debian package.
+For more information regarding GPG
+have a look at the GNU Privacy Handbook <<gph>>.

 === The packaging tool chain ===